EXCLUSIVE-Comverse billing unit draws buyer interest

 By Nadia Damouni

+In December 2009, Comverse Technology settled a class action lawsuit related to the scandal for $225 million, with Alexander contributing $60 million.

+Comverse Technology became compliant with its regulatory filings only in September this year.

-The segment posted $182 million in revenue, accounting for nearly half of Comverse Technology's overall revenues for the quarter ending July 31.
-Comverse Technology has a market capitalization of about $1.33 billion.
-The company's shares rose 1.77 percent on Wednesday to $6.61.
+The CNS unit posted $182 million in revenue, accounting for nearly half of Comverse Technology's overall revenues for the quarter ending July 31.
+Comverse Technology has a market capitalization of about $1.3 billion.
+The company's shares rose 1.5 percent on Wednesday to close at $6.60.

-Hedge fund Cadian Capital Management LLC, which holds 4.18 percent in Comverse Technology, said in a regulatory filing last month that the CNS unit alone could be worth more than $2 billion.
+Hedge fund Cadian Capital Management LLC, which holds 4.18 percent in Comverse Technology and recently ran a proxy fight at the company, said in a regulatory filing last month that the unit alone could be worth more than $2 billion.

-Cadian drew that conclusion based on the revenue multiple paid by private equity firm Permira for Alcatel-Lucent's ALUA.PA global telecommunications business last month.
+Cadian drew that conclusion based on the revenue multiple paid by private equity firm Permira for Alcatel-Lucent SA's ALUA.PA global telecommunications business last month.
 Permira paid $1.5 billion for the business.

-Goldman Sachs (GS.N), which has been working with the New York-based company for the last two years, is advising it on strategic alternatives, including any bidding interest.
-Rothschild [ROT.UL] is advising the board, these sources said.
+Goldman Sachs Group Inc (GS.N), which has been working with New York-based Comverse Technology for the last two years, is advising it on strategic alternatives, including any bidding interest.
+Investment bank Rothschild [ROT.UL] is advising the board, these sources said.

 This would mark the third attempt since 2006 that Comverse Technology has tried to sell itself or its assets, the sources said.